Sarco pod: Design and manufacture

 The design of the device was a collaboration between Nitschke and Dutch industrial designer Alexander Bannink.

 Sarco is 3D-printed in sections measuring 1000 by 500 by 500 mm.
 The design software allows for devices of different sizes to be made according to the client's dimensions.
 Nitschke has said that the design is intended to resemble that of a spaceship, in order to give users the feel that they are traveling to the "great beyond".

 Nitschke planned to release the open source plans for the Sarco by 2019.

 Reactions

-Thaddeus Pope, a bioethicist at the Mitchell Hamline School of Law, said the debate over Sarco may result in a new way of approaching end-of-life options by legislators, saying that "That might be bigger or more important than the actual Sarco itself," and that Dr. Nitschke was "illustrating the limitations of the medical model and forcing us to think."
+Thaddeus Pope, a bioethicist at the Mitchell Hamline School of Law, said the debate over Sarco may result in a new way of approaching end-of-life options by legislators, saying that "That might be bigger or more important than the actual Sarco itself," and that Nitschke was "illustrating the limitations of the medical model and forcing us to think."

-Critics have described the device as "just a glorified gas chamber", and others have raised concerns that it is glamourising suicide, and could lead to "suicide contagions" that inspire additional deaths.
+Critics have described the device as "just a glorified gas chamber", and others have raised concerns that it is glamorising suicide, and could lead to "suicide contagions" that inspire additional deaths.

+In 2024, right to die organisation "The Last Resort" announced the Sarco pod would be used in Switzerland for the first time.
+In response, the cantonal doctor of Valais issued a precautionary ban on its use.

+On 23 September 2024, police in the Swiss canton of Schaffhausen arrested several people, including The Last Resort CEO Florian Willet, after a 64-year-old woman from the United States had used the machine.
+The public prosecutor's office for the canton announced the opening of criminal proceedings for the inducement, aiding and abetting of suicide.
+On the same day, Swiss Federal Council member Elizabeth Baume-Schneider stated that use of the Sarco Pod was incompatible with Swiss law.

+On 2 December 2024, Willet was released from police custody.

+On 5 May 2025, Willet died by suicide.